SsilensioCrafter/EliteLogs/README.md

 ---

-## 📖 Usage
+## 📖 Usage (TL;DR)

-- `/elogs help` → show this help message
-- `/elogs reload` → reload the plugin configuration
-- `/elogs inspector` → run the Inspector for quick analysis of sessions, chat, commands, and errors
-- `/elogs metrics` → display logging metrics and statistics
-- `/elogs export` → export logs into external-friendly formats
-- `/elogs rotate [force]` → archive old logs (add `force` to rotate immediately)
-- `/elogs logs` → list available log categories (chat, commands, sessions, etc.)
-- `/elogs version` → show the current plugin version
+Once the jar is installed you only need two steps:

+1. Run `/elogs help` in-game or from console to check command permissions.
+2. Tail the `/plugins/EliteLogs/logs/` folder; a subdirectory is created per module automatically.

 ---

+## 🛠️ Command Reference

+Each subcommand is safe to execute live — no restarts required.

+### `/elogs help`
+Prints the localized help page with every subcommand, including any modules that have been disabled in `config.yml` so staff know what to expect.

+### `/elogs reload`
+Reloads `config.yml`, reinitialises module flags inside the live `LogRouter`, and revalidates the HTTP API token.
+Use this after editing the config from disk.

+### `/elogs inspector`
+Captures a full diagnostic snapshot: plugin list, mod list (for modded cores), JVM flags, config hashes, and dumps the report into `logs/inspector/`.

+### `/elogs metrics`
+Shows live TPS, memory usage, player count, watchdog thresholds, and the status of collectors.
+Helpful for spotting lag spikes without leaving the game.

+### `/elogs export`
+Packages the latest logs (or a requested range) into a zip file under `/exports/` for easy sharing.
+Ideal for sending evidence to other staff.

+### `/elogs rotate [force]`
+Forces log rotation immediately; with `force` it ignores the minimum interval, otherwise it respects the configured schedule.
+Archives land in `/logs/archive/` when `logs.archive` is true.

+### `/elogs apikey` (alias `/elogs token`)
+Admin-only command for the HTTP API.
+Supports `show`, `status`, and `regenerate` arguments so you can retrieve or rotate the secret without opening the YAML file.

+### `/elogs logs [toggle <module>]`
+Lists every configured log module with a coloured enabled/disabled indicator sourced from the live router snapshot.
+Use `toggle <module>` to flip a flag — the router is reloaded instantly and the setting persists to `config.yml`.

+### `/elogs version`
+Reports the plugin version, git commit (if available), and server compatibility information.

+### `/elogs session`
+Displays the current tracked session summaries, including duration and active players.
+Use it during events to capture highlights quickly.

+---

-## ✨ Features
+## ✨ Features at a Glance
-- Comprehensive logging: chat, commands, economy, combat, inventory, stats, console, sessions, warnings, errors, and more.
+- Comprehensive logging: chat, commands, economy, combat, inventory, stats, console, sessions, warnings, errors, disconnects, and more.
+- Dedicated `/logs/disconnects` folder captures login denials, kicks, resource-pack responses, and even server disconnect screens (via ProtocolLib when available) with normalized key/value fields (`result`, `ip`, `reason`, `source`, etc.).
+- Optional ProtocolLib capture can now be toggled through `logs.disconnects.capture-screen` for hosts that prefer to disable JSON snooping.
 - Per-player logs with dedicated folders (`logs/<module>/players/<uuid>`) and session histories (`logs/players/<playerName>/sessions`).
 - Global daily logs (`logs/<module>/global-YYYY-MM-DD.log`) for quick server-wide insights.
 - Configurable modules — enable or disable exactly what you need via `config.yml`.